 Our pastime is eggs and bacon.
 That’s what we do.

-In a world that has become obsessed with facades and faux personas, these times refresh my soul.
+In a world that has become obsessed with facades and faux personas, our time together refreshes my soul.

-Jake and his family recently vacationed about an hour south of where I live.
-Although our schedules didn’t allow our families to get together, we made sure to work in a Friday morning breakfast.
+Jake and his family recently vacationed about an hour south of where I live and we made sure to work in a Friday morning breakfast.
 It was just like old times—just the two of us.
-Little did I know our conversation that morning would expose one of my life’s greatest struggles and a sneaking suspicion behind success for all of us.
+Little did I know our conversation that morning would expose one of my greatest struggles and a sneaking suspicion behind success for all of us.

 Equating Approval and Success

-I begin most mornings by locking myself away in my writing room, punching keys in an attempt to bring life to the ideas that are running circles through my head.
+I begin most mornings by locking myself away in my writing room, punching keys in an attempt to bring life to ideas.
 But despite my efforts, I’m plagued by the ever-present question: Why are so many of my closest friends apathetic toward my dream?

 What most creatives don’t admit is that Facebook likes and Twitter retweets are as addictive as crack-cocaine.
 There’s a constant battle to determine our success based on the acceptance of others.
 And if we’re honest, the acceptance of those who know us best seems to matter the most.

-Despite the fact that my blog crossed 400,000 readers and my book has sold more than 2,500 copies, my best friend Jake hasn’t subscribed or even purchased a copy of my book, Redefine Rich.
-Deep down, in the places I refused to write about, that hurt.
+Jake hasn’t subscribed to my blog or even purchased a copy of my book.
+Deep down, that hurt.
 As the pain grew, it gave way to fear.
-I started thinking about all of the friends—high school teammates, college buddies, work associates—who don’t seemed to care about my newfound passion.
+I started thinking about all of the friends—high school teammates, college buddies, work associates—who don’t seemed to care about my passion.

-Those voices might sound silly to an outsider, but that’s the internal crap we listen to, isn’t it?
+Those voices might sound silly to an outsider, but that’s the internal crap we wrestle with, isn’t it?

 Two Eggs with a Side of Truth